avchitnis/project-euler/README.md

 # Reflection
 - The problems are quite challenging, both mathematically and when programing their solutions
   - This has encouraged me to develop my thinking when approaching new problems

+I would certainly recommend these to anyone who wishes to test themselves!